tim-littlefair/moonshine-wrangler/README.rst

 - `The maximum line length constraint <https://pep8.org/#maximum-line-length>`_ will not be enforced.
   Lines up to 100 characters will be tolerated unconditionally.
-  Lines up to 140 characters will be tolerated if the maintainer considers that a single long line is considered more readable than multiple lines of 100 characters or less.
+  Lines up to 200 characters will be tolerated if the maintainer considers that a single long line is considered more readable than multiple lines of 100 characters or less.
+  Longer lines may be tolerated for appropriately strong reasons (e.g. URLs)

 At the time of writing, requirements.txt makes both pycodestyle and flake8 available for style enforcement.
 A decision will be made at some later time in relation to whether one of these or some other tool is used as the primary enforcement method.